Kyiv Caves Patericon: Editorials of the Kyiv Caves Patericon created in the 15th century

-Paterykon
+Trizna edition and Polish print Paterykon

+The Josif Trizna redaction of the early 17th century is considered highly corrupted.
+It was "overloaded with far too much additional material, to the extent that the basic form of the work was distorted."
+The Lives composed by later editors are seen as "worthless, since they do not even assemble the main facts correctly."
+Yet this Josif Trizna redaction was the basis of the 1635 Polish print edition, which would remain the only published version in circulation until 1872.

 In 1635, the first translation of the Patericon into Polish was published by Bishop Sylvester Kosiv of Mogilev, titled Paterykon, albo żywoty ss.
 Ojców Pieczerskich.
-Kosiv translated the Patericon with the intention of using it as an argument in discussions between Orthodox and Uniate Christians, especially to demonstrate the complete distinctiveness of the Russian Christian tradition from Rome.
-In preparing the text, he accompanied it with extensive commentary, referring to Russian and Polish chronicles and explaining inconsistencies in the work concerning historical events.
+Kosiv translated the Patericon with the intention of using it as an argument in discussions between Orthodox and Uniate Christians, especially to demonstrate the complete distinctiveness of the Orthodox tradition from Rome.
+In preparing the text, he accompanied it with extensive commentary, referring to Rus' and Polish chronicles and explaining inconsistencies in the work concerning historical events.
 Kosiv dedicated his translation to Adam Kisiel.

 The Kosiv edition, developed based on the second Cassian redaction, modifies the language and style of the original in a similar spirit – softening overly harsh formulations, elevating vocabulary and style, and employing complex rhetorical figures.
 The known works of Piotr Skarga influenced the shape of Kosiv's translation.
 Despite these significant departures from the original wording of the Patericon, Kosiv's translation became its most popular version in the 17th and 18th centuries, as well as the basis for subsequent translations into Ukrainian and Russian.

 Further editions of the Patericon consisted of repetitions of the texts contained in earlier editions.
 In scholarly works produced in the 20th century, only the original text is used.